hoffstadt/DearPyGui/docs/source/documentation/item-callbacks.rst

     or 0 if trigger by the application.

 app_data:
-    argument is used DPG to send information to the callback i.e. the current value of most basic widgets.
+    argument is used by DPG to send information to the callback i.e. the current value of most basic widgets.

 .. code-block:: python